arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 1. Place Visual Studio and Internet Explorer side by side.

 	>**Note**: This also works for changes we make using the browser developer tools.
-I’ve decided the header looks a little too bland, and I’d prefer to change the color interactively in the browser using the **F12** tools in my browser.
+I’ve decided the header looks a little too plain, and I’d like to change the color interactively in the browser using the **F12** tools in my browser.

-1. Right-click in the header section and select **Inspect element**.
+1. Right-click the header section and select **Inspect element**.
 This will open the developer tools.

 	![Internet Explorer - Inspect element](Images/internet-explorer---inspect-element.png?raw=true "Internet Explorer - Inspect element")